Program Manager: Sarah Amspaugh

 Program: Parent Education targets families with children from ages Prenatal to 17.
 Both counties in our service area have extremely high numbers of undereducated adults, teenage parents, families living in poverty, grandparents raising grandchildren, and use of drugs by adults and teens.
-In addition, we have a large population of Latinos who are trying to adapt to a different culture.
+In addition, we have a large population of Latinos many of whom are trying to adapt to a different culture.
 Any and all of these problems contribute to stress in the family.
-Most recently, we have the added challenge of working with families who have lost jobs, have lost or are in danger of losing their homes, and are having to adjust to a very different lifestyle.
 In Georgia approximately 85% of child abuse cases occur in the child’s home.
 In recent years, 76% of the confirmed child abuse perpetrators were biological parents.
 The Parent Education Program offers a multi-faceted array of programs and services to decrease family dysfunction, increase parenting skills, and meet a local community goal of decreasing the number of confirmed cases of child abuse.
 Parenting is not the only influence on a child’s development, but it is the one we can do the most about.
 Parenting is learned and parenting styles are passed from parent to child.

 Mission Statement: The Parent Education Program seeks to break the cycle of child abuse and poor parenting by providing education and support that will strengthen the family and reduce the stress associated with parenting.